 Yes.
 The City Council of Sydney offers waste collection services for garden organics.
 This means that your yard waste still has more use from council collection.
 To avail for this kind of service, order your GREEN BIN from the council and sign up for the collection service application.

 If you live in strata or an apartment, building or housing property arrangements, inquire about the status of your waste collection.
-A previous service might already be in place which means all you need to do is ask for the green bin.
+A previous service might already be in place, so all you need to do is ask for the green bin.
 All you need to do is book a pickup date.

 Next aspect you need to check is the availability of the service in some areas.
 Each council and local settings don’t accept all kinds of waste for pickup and collection.
 It’s best to contact your localities first before applying to the green bin.
 Different locations have different demographics and thus, different waste collection needs.